Advice and Tips // 25 April 2016

 Return to invoice Gap insurance works together with your normal insurance claim to top up the claim amount to match the price you bought your vehicle for.
 If your car is brand new this is a good option to consider as your car can depreciate in value quite significantly in the first year.

 Most insurers will offer finance Gap insurance as part of this product so that you can also cover the cost of borrowing.

 Similar to return to invoice Gap insurance, Vehicle replacement Gap insurance joins the difference between your insurance payout and the cost of replacing your vehicle with a new one.
 Rather than providing the cost difference of what you paid for the car.

 Lease Gap insurance is for those who have not purchased a car outright but have leased it.
 Lease Gap insurance assists you in paying the rest of your contract and any fees that may occur for cancelling the agreement early.

 This is very similar to return to invoice Gap insurance, rather than helping you get the exact money back that you paid for the car it pays the difference between your car insurance settlement and the value when it was first purchased.
 This could prove useful if you bought the car second hand, or you have had your car for a long time.

 Gap insurance is not essential as your car should already be insured and your insurance should pay for a new car of the same age and condition as yours was it when written off.

 However, in some cases it may be worth considering looking for Gap insurance.
-If you would only like a brand new car or owe money to a car finance company it would be a good idea to look into getting Gap insurance on top of your normal insurance.
+If you would only like a brand new car it could be a good idea to look into getting Gap insurance on top of your normal insurance.